shnitsel.data.multi_indices#

 • Or a sequence of booleans, each indicating whether the trajectory with an ID in the corresponding entry in the Dataset’s trajid_ coordinate should be included

-• invert – Whether to invert the selection, i.e. return those trajectories not specified, by default False
+• invert (bool, optional) – Whether to invert the selection, i.e. return those trajectories not specified, by default False

 Return type: